Code-Institute-Submissions/nba-statistics/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+### Videos
+* Go to "Home" page.
+* Locate 'Video' section by clicking dropdown menu on navbar and clicking 'Video'.
+Confirm scroll to relevent section.
+* Try to play the first video by clicking play and confirm video plays.
+* Try clicking pausing the video by clicking inside the play area and verify the video pauses.
+* Try to extend the video to full screen by clicking the button in the bottom right corner and confirm video extends.

+### News
+* Go to "Home" Page.
+* Locate 'News' section by clicking dropdown menu on navbar and clicking 'News'.Confirm scroll to relevent section.
+* Try to click 'More' button on first story and confirm the text and image becomes displayed.
+* Try mouseover the title link and 'read more' text to confirm underlined on mouseover.
+* Try to click the bold 'read more' text and verify an external page opens with the story.
+* Try to click the title of the article and verified an external page opens to story page.

+### Player Search Box
+* Go to 'Player' Page.
+* Type in letter 'a' in search box and confirm that the autofill box appears.
+* Type the name 'Alex' in the search box and confirm autofill box can be clicked and will correctly select "Alex Abrines" and will not show once selected.
+* Tried to click 'Search' button with 'Alex Abrines' entered and confirm the loading gif appears until the information and image for alex abrines is loaded.
+* Entered 'Gardeners World' into search box and confirmed the loading gif and error message prompting the user to enter another name or check spelling.

+### Player Search images
+* Go to 'Player' Page.
+* Mouse over images and verify the toggling of the highlight class to show they are clickable.
+* Try to click the first image of "Giannis Antetokounmpo".

 ###Contact form:
-Go to the "Contact Us" page
+* Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+* Try to submit the empty form and verify that an error message about the required fields appears
+* Try to submit the form with an invalid email address and verify that a relevant error message appears
+* Try to submit the form with all inputs valid and verify that a success message appears.
-Checked email response coming through from email.js to personal email in correct form.
+* Checked email response coming through from email.js to personal email in correct form.